joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/10/sports/tennis/2020-us-open-what-to-watch.html?searchResultPosition=4

 **N.F.L.
 Week 1 Predictions: Our Picks Against the Spread**\
-`The Texans and the Chiefs will get things started on Thursday in a season that should look different than previous years, but will feature plenty of intriguing story lines.`\
+`The Texans and the Chiefs will get things started on Thursday in a season that should look different from previous years, but will feature plenty of intriguing story lines.`\
 https://nytimes.com/2020/09/10/sports/football/nfl-picks-week-1.html?searchResultPosition=5

 **President Trump, Moria Migrants, Beirut Explosion: Your Thursday Briefing**\